ibm-cloud-docs/cis/firewall-rule.md

 You can create many types of firewall rules.
 However, the number of active rules on your site is limited by your customer plan.
 See [Comparing CIS plans](/docs/cis?topic=cis-cis-plan-comparison) for more information on entitlements.

 The number of active rules per plan is fixed.
-You cannot purchase additional active rules at this time.
+You can't purchase additional active rules at this time.

 Before getting started, it's a good idea to become familiar with [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).
 {: important}